schwarzenbergf/irtrans/README.md

     target:
       entity_id: sensor.irtrans_sensor
 ```
 There are many UI (lovelace) cards for Remote senders/receivers available.
-Here is one example, how to assign a `service-call` to a button of such a Remote.
+Here is one example, how to assign a `service-call` to a button of such a Remote card.
-The [Generic Remote Control Card](https://github.com/dimagoltsman/generic-remote-control-card.git) allows such an individual configuration:
+The [Generic Remote Control Card](https://github.com/dimagoltsman/generic-remote-control-card.git) allows individual configuration for each button of a Remote:

 ```yaml
 type: custom:generic-remote-control-card